MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Paste the script by right-clicking in the **Administrator: Command Prompt** windows and press **Enter** to run it. **Note:** The window closes automatically after running the script.

 1. In the Microsoft 365 Defender portal, in the left-hand menu, under the Endpoints area, select **Device inventory**.
-You should now see your device in the list.

-    >**Note:** It can take up to 5 minutes for the device to be displayed in the portal.
 If the device is not shown, complete the next task and come back to check it back later.
-If the device is still missing from the portal, restart the Win1 device.
+It can take up to 60 minutes for first the device to be displayed in the portal.

+    >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

 ### Task 3: Configure Roles